gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 ### Wednesday, July 13th, 2022

 GitKraken Client v8.7 has been released!
-There are a number of updates in this version making a splash, and some key highlights include:
+Whether you're covering a tear, or just adding some flair – we’ve got you patched.

 ### New + Improved ✨

+_We hemmed in some new threads._

 - [Watch v8.7 feature demo](/gitkraken-client/current/#watch-v8-7-feature-demo) 🎥
 - GitKraken Client now supports the ability to create and apply patches.